Andrew-Chen-Wang/cookiecutter-django-ec2-github/README.rst

-automatic deployment on push to main/master, maintaining good security practices from short explanations, baby steps on which values you should input, setting up a buffering reverse proxy called NGINX (sync framework only, which will be explained later), setting up a database using AWS RDS, and a neat FAQ from 0-years of experience in DevOps explaining how to run Celery alongside your app in either the same server or different servers.
+automatic deployment on push to main/master, maintaining good security practices from short explanations, baby steps on which values you should input, setting up a buffering reverse proxy called NGINX (sync framework only, which will be explained later), setting up a database using AWS RDS, setting up something I coined single-execution per-deployment scripts, and a neat FAQ from 0-years of experience in DevOps explaining how to run Celery alongside your app in either the same server or different servers.